The multiple you want isn't earned. It's built.

 What owners value most

-“After exploring a sale and receiving disappointing offers, we realized the issue wasn’t earnings.
+“After exploring a sale and receiving disappointing offers, we realized the issue was not earnings.
 It was positioning.

 Gerald clarified our value gap, strengthened reporting, and helped us execute a disciplined acquisition that improved our customer mix.